 - In what other ways does your child communicate?
 For example, does your child point, make gestures, make signs or act things out?

-- Has anyone in your family had speech or language difficulties?
+- Has anyone in your family had speech or language problems?

 - Has your child had ear infections?
-About how many ear infections has he or she had?
+About how many ear infections has your child had?

 - When was your child's hearing tested?
 Was any hearing loss detected?